realmcu/HoneyGUI/doc/en/widgets/gui_text.md

 #### Font type

 Text widget support the type setting.
-You can use this function to set type.Type is bin/ttf file address.
+You can use this function to set type.
+Type is bin/ttf file address.
 [gui_text_type_set(this, type)](#gui_text_type_set).

 #### Text content